AmpersandJS/ampersand-paginated-subcollection/README.md

 ### all the underscore methods

-Since we're already depending on underscore for much of the functionality in this module, we also mixin underscore methods into the subcollection in the same way that Backbone does for collections.
+Since we're already depending on underscore for much of the functionality in this module, we also mixin underscore methods into the paged collection in the same way that Backbone does for collections.

 This means you can just call `collection.each()` or `collection.find()` to find/filter/iterate the models in the paged collection.
 You can see which underscore methods are included by referencing [ampersand-collection-underscore-mixin](https://github.com/AmpersandJS/ampersand-collection-underscore-mixin).